 Created by Brazilian retail giant Magazine Luiza back in 2007 (before most people knew what an influencer was), Lu has 7.8 million Instagram followers.
 She earned an estimated $2.5 million last year through 74 sponsored posts.
 That’s over $33,000 per post.

-Lu serves as the brand’s virtual spokesperson, promoting products, offering styling tips, and chatting with customers.
+Lu is the brand’s virtual spokesperson, promoting products, offering styling tips, and chatting with customers.
 She’s basically a mascot with a social media presence.

 Lil Miquela: The AI Influencer Who Started It All